Rithvik086/Rithvik086/README.md

 🤖 Dreaming of building something cool... or at least something that compiles
 💬 Comfortable with **JavaScript** and **Java**, always eager to learn more
 📫 Find me at: rithvikrao2005@gmail.com
-🔥 Passionate about software development, memes, and meaningful side projects
+🔥 Passionate about software development and meaningful side projects

 ⚡ Fun fact: I treat **semicolons** like optional seasoning.